Written by CorpsAfrica/Ghana Volunteer Mr. Daniel Akebe Amoah (aka One Danny)

-We set off from the Country Office at exactly 6:12 am with our Volunteer Liaison (Mr. Isaac Obodai) and had to pick up some few colleagues as they arrived from their homes for deployment.
+We set off from the Country Office at exactly 6:12 am with our Volunteer Liaison (Mr. Isaac Obodai) and had to pick up a few colleagues as they arrived from their homes for deployment.
 The expectation to see the family I had made from PST (Pre-Service Training) kept me calm as well as my adrenaline level.
-After an hour when everyone was picked and we finally hit the road, trying to navigate our way out of the capital city, Accra, I was still at ease because I had a lot to feed my eyes on while stirring out the window.
-After hours on the road from Accra to Cape Coast, we finally initiated a curve where we were told that we are almost there.
+After an hour when everyone was picked up and we finally hit the road, trying to navigate our way out of the capital city, Accra, I was still at ease because I had a lot to feed my eyes on while stirring out the window.
+After hours on the road from Accra to Cape Coast, we finally initiated a curve where we were told that we were almost there.
 Little did I know that the statement had a “placebo effect” to make us feel good.
-Then we started on a long, dusty, untarred, never ending and yet no signage road for about 20 minutes with high speed.
+Then we started on a long, dusty, untarred, never-ending, and yet no signage road for about 20 minutes at high speed.
 My name was mentioned, “One Danny, we are going to your community”.
-That moment, I relapsed into my nightmare without a second thought.
+At that moment, I relapsed into my nightmare without a second thought.

 I began moving away from denial and started accepting reality.
-So I moved to greet my host mother (Mama Jane) and entered the room I was to spent the rest of my days as a Volunteer in.
-There, I unpacked my stuff and quickly picked out my phone to find consolation in surfing the internet but a hard truth I had to live by was that the entire community did not have good access to network (for either calls or surfing the internet) unless under or around particular trees (about 2) before good network could be accessed.
-Evening soon came and before I could run into my new-found home, I begun feeling a sense of belonging as a result of the entourage of community members that came to welcome me - speaking a mixture of English and “Ewe” (a local language spoken by the people of the Volta region of Ghana) with smiles telling me their emotional state due to my arrival.
-The next morning, two things happened which actually calmed me.
+So I moved to greet my host mother (Mama Jane) and entered the room where I was to spend the rest of my days as a Volunteer.
+There, I unpacked my stuff and quickly picked out my phone to find consolation in surfing the internet but a hard truth I had to live by was that the entire community did not have good access to the network (for either calls or surfing the internet) unless under or around particular trees (about 2) before the good network could be accessed.
+The evening soon came and before I could run into my new-found home, I began feeling a sense of belonging as a result of the entourage of community members that came to welcome me – speaking a mixture of English and “Ewe” (a local language spoken by the people of the Volta region of Ghana) with smiles telling me their emotional state due to my arrival.
+The next morning, two things happened which calmed me.

-First, I was visited by a senior citizen (an aged man who bears my name but is affectionately called “Thunder Blow”) of my community at around 6:56am – 7:05am.
-He shared with me his perspectives on life, his life as a volunteer (he cautioned me that I was not going to find it easy but joy will come at the end) and ended by introducing me to his family.
+First, I was visited by a senior citizen (an aged man who bears my name but is affectionately called “Thunder Blow”) of my community at around 6:56 am – 7:05 am.
+He shared with me his perspectives on life, and his life as a volunteer (he cautioned me that I was not going to find it easy but joy will come at the end) and ended by introducing me to his family.
 I felt overwhelmed by their reception especially since they did not even know anything about me.